The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Stellar Photospheric Chromospheric Heterogeneity

 \subsubsection{Available non-magnetic model grids}

 Systematic grids of local 3D model stellar atmospheres have been produced with several radiation (magneto-)hydrodynamics (MHD) codes.
-The main codes used to produce grids of non-magnetic models for studying stellar near-surface convection are STAGGER \citep{Stein_Nordlund98,magic+al2013a,Trampedach_STAGGER}, Co5BOLD \citep{Co5bold_freytag12,ludwig2009cfist,bonifacio2018cfist,co5bold_salhab}, and MURaM \citep{Vogler2005,Beeck1,Beeck2}. \autoref{tab:hydro_codes} lists the range of spectral types, surface gravities, and metallicities covered by some of the prominent model grids.
+The main codes used to produce grids of non-magnetic models for studying stellar near-surface convection are STAGGER \citep{Stein_Nordlund98,magic+al2013a,Trampedach_STAGGER}, CO5BOLD, and MURaM. \autoref{tab:hydro_codes} lists the range of spectral types, surface gravities, and metallicities covered by some of the prominent model grids.
 We refer the reader to \citet{Beeck2012codecomparison} for a detailed comparison of the codes.
 Naturally, all three listed codes have been also used in numerous studies, sometimes simulating stellar atmospheres outside the listed grids.
-For example, Co5BOLD has been used to simulate M stars with effective temperatures down to 2500 K \citep{Wende2009,Wedemeyer2013}.
+For example, CO5BOLD has been used to simulate M stars with effective temperatures down to 2500\,K \citep{Wende2009,Wedemeyer2013}.
 These model grids are complemented by small grids of local, three-dimensional stellar atmospheres including magnetic fields \citep{Beeck3,Beeck4, co5bold_salhab} and 3D MHD models of M-dwarf atmospheres with a chromosphere \citep{Wedemeyer2013}.

 In sum, there exists today a large range of 3D stellar non-magnetic models ready for future analysis.
-The grids cover main-sequence stars with $3600 < T_\mathrm{eff} < 7000$ (\autoref{tab:hydro_codes}), spanning the parameters of many exoplanet host stars.
+The grids cover main-sequence stars with $3600 < T_\mathrm{eff} < 7000$ (\autoref{tab:hydro_codes}), spanning the parameters of more than 90\% of known exoplanet host stars\footnote{NASA Exoplanet Archive, accessed 20~Feb~2023 at \url{https://exoplanetarchive.ipac.caltech.edu/}.}.